Spinor Bose-Einstein condensates: Symmetry classification

-Consider a group $G$ of transformations that act on $M$ while leaving the mean-field energy functional invariant.
-We assume that the total spin and number of particles of the system are conserved.
-Then, the energy functional is invariant under SO(3) rotations in spin space and U(1) gauge transformations.
-The full symmetry group $G$ for a spinor BEC is therefore given by
+Consider a group $G$ of transformations that act on $\mani{M}$ while leaving the mean-field energy functional invariant.
+We assume that the total spin and total number of particles in the system of our concern are conserved.
+Then, the energy functional in the absence of an external field is invariant under SO(3) rotations in spin space and U(1) gauge transformations.
+The full symmetry group $G$ for a spinor BEC is therefore given by \footnote{Strictly speaking, the Hamiltonian is also invariant under the inversion of spins, that is, the system has the time-reversal symmetry.
+However, we will ignore the time-reversal symmetry because it does not affect the discussions in this section.
+For more detail, see Ref.~\cite{Kawaguchi2011}.}